covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/Action/Methods/Execute Method.md

 #### Return Value

-â¢ TRUE: This function was completed successfully.
+'¢ TRUE: This function was completed successfully.
-â¢ FALSE: An error occurred while performing the action.
+'¢ FALSE: An error occurred while performing the action.

 Exceptions